 When I was a little girl I remember the smell of the hot peaches, cinnamon, butter, and sugar in the air.
-As all the ingredients were being poured onto a wonderfully flaky crust.
-After the peach cobbler was finally finished and we could eat it, it was truly one of the best things I’ve ever had.
+When the peach cobbler was finally finished and we could eat it, it was truly one of the best things I’ve ever had.
 As I’ve gotten older, I have changed the recipe for the better, by adding a little more flavor here and there.

 This is one of the easiest and most delicious peach cobbler recipes, that you will ever find and I dare you not to enjoy it.
 I can promise that it will become one of your go to dessert recipes.
 If you’re ever feeling like a sweet treat then, this recipe is perfect for you.
 If you’re a fan of fruit filled savory desserts than you will also love my homemade apple pie recipe, which can be found here.